Five More Random Thoughts About the AOS Changing Bird Names

 3Incidentally this process has already begun in other fields including geography, entomology, and medicine.

-One reply on “Five More Random Thoughts About the AOS Changing Bird Names”
+2 replies on “Five More Random Thoughts About the AOS Changing Bird Names”

 I agree, and personally I think people are so worried about changing names are quite missing out of all the fun and creativity that can be put in a bird species name change.
 If invertebrates have a boatload of silly and fun names, why can’t birds have more of that too?
 Also common names can be different depending on region and culture and language any ways, so I think changing names in the english language should not be a huge deal.